angularbuilders/ng13/docs/TASKS.md

 - [x] Create a service to validate forms
 - [x] Create a service to manage form messages
 - [x] Create a class as a base to form components
+- [x] Create a service for common utilities
 - [x] Create a service to manage agencies
+- [x] Create an interface for agencies
+- [x] Create an interface for id name pairs